Waging a Campaign: Results from an Injection-Recovery Study involving 35 numerical Relativity Simulations and three Waveform Models: Physical set up and Notation

 These obey the bounds $-1< \chieff <1$ and $0\le \chip <1$.
 Additionally, we can define the effective parallel spin \cite{Hoy:2024vpc} \be \chi_\parallel := \f{1}{(1+q)^2}(a_1 \cos\theta_1+ q^2 a_2\cos\theta_2) \ee and the effective perpendicular spin \cite{Akcay:2020qrj,MacUilliam:2024oif,Hoy:2024vpc}

 where $\mathbf{S}_{i,\perp}=a_i m_i^2(\sin\theta_i\cos\phi_i, \sin\theta_i\sin\phi_i ,0)^T$ for $i=1,2$.

-The masses and spins combine to make up the eight intrinsic parameters of a given BBH.
-There are additionally seven extrinsic parameters in the case of quasicircular (quasispherical) inspirals: the luminosity distance $d_\text{L}$, the right ascension and declination angles $\{\alpha,\delta\}$, overall constant time and phase shifts $\{t_\text{ref},\varphi_\text{ref}\}$ of the GW, the polarization of the orbit with respect to the detector frame $\psi$, and finally the orbital inclination angle $\iota$.
+The masses and spins combine to make up the eight intrinsic parameters, $\boldsymbol{\lambda}_\text{int}$, of a given BBH.
+There are additionally seven extrinsic parameters in the case of quasicircular (quasispherical) inspirals: the luminosity distance $d_\text{L}$, the right ascension and declination angles $\{\alpha,\delta\}$, an overall constant time shift $t_\text{ref}$; and polar (inclination), azimuthal and polarization angles $\{\iota,\varphi_\text{ref},\psi\}$ parametrizing the orientation of the orbit and the polarization of the GWs with respect to the detector frame.